 Growth in reserves

-Continental Resources (CLR), an independent crude oil and natural gas producer, witnessed reserves growth over the past three years.
-According to the latest data available, its total reserves increased 24.6% to 1,351 million barrels of oil equivalent (or MMBoe) in 2014, from 1,048 MMBoe in 2013.
-In 2013, reserves jumped 38% from the previous year.
+EOG Resources (EOG) has witnessed a strong growth in reserves over the past three years.
+According to the latest data available, EOG’s proved reserves increased 18% to 2,497 million barrels of oil equivalent (or MMBoe) in 2014, from 2,118.5 MMBoe in 2013.
+In 2013, reserves grew 17% over the previous year.

-In other words, it would take Continental Resources around 21.3 years to deplete proved reserves under the 2014 production rate, all other things remaining constant.
-Read the previous part of this series to know more about Continental Resources’ production trend.
+This was slower than the reserves growth we discussed earlier.
+So the reserves-to-production ratio, or reserve life, increased from ~10.6x in 2012 to ~11.5x in 2014.
+This means it would take EOG Resources about 11.5 years to deplete all its proved reserves at its 2014 production rate, all other things remaining constant.
+Read Part 2 of this series to know more about EOG Resources’ production trend.